Indiana Dunes State Park

 Call for times

-Indiana Dunes State Park will offer a another special themed Weekend to explore the natural and cultural resources in the dunes from a woman's perspective.
+Indiana Dunes State Park will offer a another special themed weekend to explore the natural and cultural resources in the dunes from a woman's perspective.
 Programs will focus on important woman in dunes history, arts and crafts, a camping recipe exchange, and other activities.
-Additionally, park naturalists will be on hand throughout the weekend to highlight ways to communes with the great outdoors while enjoying the comforts at home.